-What sets Lanner apart from the rest, however, is Lanner’s in-house engineering does offer complete customization services for configurable functions that seamlessly and applicably fulfill each and every unique product positioning and market vertical, going above and beyond the run-of-the-mill functions implemented with but somewhat limited by the prebuilt firmware binaries.
+What sets Lanner apart from the rest, however, is Lanner’s in-house engineering does offer complete customization services for configurable functions that seamlessly and applicably fulfill each and every unique product positioning and market vertical, going above and beyond the cookie-cutter functions implemented with but somewhat limited by the prebuilt firmware binaries.

 Intel PSE, according to Intel, “provides both remote out-of-band (OOB) and in-band (INB) device management for monitoring and remotely managing devices.
 OOB provides power control for edge devices even when the OS is unresponsive, letting users restart, power down, or power up from sleep states.
 INB facilitates over-the-air (OTA) firmware and software updates.”